 No viewings or repairs

 Selling a property, be it for personal or business reasons, can be incredibly stressful even at the best of times.
-But now more than ever, the effects of Covid-19 have made many property owners, including landlords, reassess their property ownership and property portfolios.
+But for landlords, changes in legislation, cost of living crisis and high interest rates on borrowing, now more than ever, property landlords are having to reassess their property ownership and property portfolios.

-If you are a landlord wanting to liquidate assets from a rental property, you are not alone and many landlords are finding themselves in a tricky situation of doing what is right for their business, but also doing what is right for their tenants.
+If you are a landlord wanting to liquidate assets from a rental property, you are not alone and many landlords are finding themselves in a tricky situation of doing what is right for their business, but also for their tenants.
 Due to the challenging and difficult economic climate, this is a now common situation that many landlords will find themselves in.

 Should I sell my property with or without tenants?

 When selling a tenanted property – you basically have 2 options.
 Option 1, evict the tenants and sell the property as vacant possession, or option 2, sell it as an investment opportunity to other landlords and tenants stay in situ.